akrenner/NOAA-LCI/Manual.md

 [//]: # Copy from Jim's instructions.
 Two options: batch-downloading and attended download.
 #### Batch download and processing with FileMaker and R
-Copy/sync filemaker database back to computer.
 Connect to CTD, as before and display headers.
 Compare headers to recorded times in FileMaker database, and enter cast numbers.
-Export notesTable (Scripts: export CURRENT survey) and close FileMaker.
-Open ctd_hexEditFiles.R in RStudio and run it.
-Manually inspect resultant edited hex files and copy them with containing folder to the appropriate place in 2_edited_hex_files.
+To export notesTable (press "email notes table"),  email notes table to self and copy that csv file to *~/GISdata/LCI/*

+When batch-uploading CTD files from instrument to local HD, place all files from one day in a folder (named like S2023-08) within 1_Unedited .hex files.
+If there are multiple dates, add subfolders labeled with date and transect (as before) and move files into those subfolders once batch-upload is completed.
+When prompted, supply a file name following this convention: YYYY-MM-DD_cast.
+Seaterm will add the three-digit cast numbers to the end of the filename.

+Run I-ctd_uneditedHexFiles.R interactively.
+Correct any errors (usually bad filenames) until you get a clean run.
+At this stage, edited hex-files should be in the appropriate folder in *~/GISdata/LCI/CTD-processing/Workspace/ctd-data_2017-ongoing/*.
+Upload a copy to the workspace.

 Generate NoteBook pdf from FileMaker and upload it to the WorkSpace. https://researchworkspace.com/campaingn/2562960/evos-gulf-watch-2017-ongoing Environmental Drivers: Oceanographic monitoring in Cook Inlet and Kachemak Bay > Data, 2017-ongoing > Fiel notes > "year"
-[//]: # Producing this pdf needs details.

 If producing PDF from paper notes, you can scan directly to PDf.
 Or, photograph pages with an iPhone.
 Select all the images, -> share -> print.
 Then share the resultant PDF and email it to yourself.
 Open PDf on computer with Acrobat and save with reduced space.
 #### Attended download
 If working manually: scan handwritten notes to pdf.
 Then upload that pdf to the WorkSpace, as above.
 #### Process and archive CTD files